 Day 1: Arrival in San Vicente de la Barquera

 After arrival at Santander or Bilbao airport, you take the bus to the city centre of Santander and from there a direct bus to San Vicente (3 to 4 buses a day, in July and August up to 9; duration is 75 min).
-If you have time after arrival you can have a stroll in the old town and the port of this beautiful historical fishing town.
+If you have time after arrival, you can stroll in the old town and the port of this beautiful historic fishing town.

-- Overnight in San Vicente de la Barquera (Hotel Faro de San Vicente or similar)
+- Accommodation: in San Vicente de la Barquera (Hotel Faro de San Vicente or similar).
+In high season (August), a total of min.
+3 nights are required!

 To avoid a steep and uninteresting section, a transfer will take you up to the village of Serdio.
-Here you will see for the first time the route signs for the Camino Lebaniego; the branch from the Camino de Santiago to the pre-Romanesque monastery of Santo Toribio, which was quite popular among pilgrims in medieval times because of a Lignum Crucis relic.
-Your route today takes you down to the river Nansa, then southward along its shore.
-At the end of the day you have a taxi transfer to Puente Nansa, where you will stay for overnight.
+Here you will see for the first time the route signs for the Camino Lebaniego, the branch from the Camino de Santiago to the pre-Romanesque monastery of Santo Toribio, which was quite popular among pilgrims in medieval times because of a Lignum Crucis relic.
+Next, your route today takes you down to the river Nansa, then southward along its shore.
+At the end of the day, you have a taxi transfer to Puente Nansa, where you will stay overnight.

 - Walking for the day: 19 km, 5-6 hours, ↑450 m ↓475 m

 Taxi transfer in the morning will take you to the small remote hamlet Burio.
-A steep surfaced tractor road takes you 300 m further uphill to the pass Collada de la Hoz (at 665 m), from where you look down upon the Cicera valley and the limestone wall of the Picos de Europa at the back.
-The rest of the walk is a step back into history, as you traverse the rural hinterland, first down to the village of Cicera (465 m; the only bar on the entire route), then up again to the Arceón pass (845 m) and down again to Lebeña.
-You will have time to visit the unique Mozarabic church Santa Maria de la Lebeña and admire the Gothic statue of Mother Mary, before a taxi drives you to your cozy and comfortable rural hotel.
+Then, a steep surfaced tractor road takes you 300 m further uphill to the pass Collada de la Hoz (at 665 m), from where you look down upon the Cicera valley and the limestone wall of the Picos de Europa at the back.
+The rest of the walk is a step back into history as you traverse the rural hinterland, first down to the village of Cicera (465 m; the only bar on the entire route), then up again to the Arceón pass (845 m) and down again to Lebeña.
+You will have time to visit the unique Mozarabic church Santa Maria de la Lebeña and admire the Gothic statue of Mother Mary before a taxi drives you to your cosy and comfortable rural hotel.

-- Overnight in Tama (Hotel El Corcal de Liébana or similar)
+- Accommodation: in Tama (Hotel El Corcal de Liébana or similar)

-- Overnight in Tama (Hotel El Corcal de Liébana or similar)
+- Accommodation: in Tama (Hotel El Corcal de Liébana or similar)

 Day 5: Departure or Extension Picos de Europa

-- No overnight included, can be booked on request.
-In high season (July-August), an extra night in El Corcal de Liebana is compulsory
+- No overnight included; it can be booked on request.
+In high season (August), an extra night in El Corcal de Liebana is compulsory

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.